-I can’t lie – an AR with a .50 Beowulf upper, huge muzzle brake, optics, quad-rails, bipod, grenade launcher and other bells and whistles is more clumsy than a traditional AR carbine.
+I can’t lie – an AR with a .50 Beowulf complete upper, huge muzzle brake, optics, quad-rails, bipod, grenade launcher and other bells and whistles is more clumsy than a traditional AR carbine.
 But, it’s not so heavy that it will overwhelm the physical ability of a slightly-built, sub-130 lb. woman shooting it offhand.

 The camera shake is the result of Dave standing too close to, and in perfect alignment with, the backwash from the muzzle brake.
 The rush of hot gases is powerful enough to blow your hair back as effectively, but perhaps not as pleasantly, as a Trojan brand personal joy buzzer.

 Recoil, while prodigious when compared to the light 5.56, is manageable.
-We fired ARs in 5.56, 7.62 and .50 Beowulf in rapid order just to get a handle on recoil.
+We worked the charging handles and fired ARs in 5.56, 7.62 and .50 Beowulf in rapid order just to get a handle on recoil.
 The Beowulf does have more perceived recoil that a 7.62 NATO, but no more or perhaps a tad less than a 12 gauge firing reduced recoil 00 buck.
 Shooting hundreds of rounds in a single range session from such a powerful rifle is not my idea of a great time, but it isn’t torture.

 Greg in Allston’s presentation is so grooved that every shot he takes with any rifle looks exactly the same, and he shot the Beowulf offhand to great effect.
 A bit more forward lean and weight distribution might have helped mitigate muzzle rise, but still, Greg was pretty damn accurate.